wp-plugins/sharebar/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed Facebook Like button to show default post URL (and not example.com - doh!)
+* Added default minwidth setting so Sharebar should appear for everyone when they update and not spaz out

 = 1.2 =
 * Added ability to change color of vertical widget from admin panel
 * Added ShareThis buttons